 7. Make a significant contribution to a cumulative reduction of landfill capacity or ability to properly dispose of refuse?
-X 8.
-Result in a breach of federal, state, and local statutes and regulations related to solid waste management?
-X - Land Use, Population. and Housing s the project have the potential to: 1.
+X .
+8. Result in a breach of federal, state, and local statutes and regulations related to solid waste management?
+X and Use, Population, and Housing the project have the potential to: 1.
 Conflict with any policy of the County adopted for the purpose of avoiding or mitigating an environmental effect?
 X